danielsteman/web-rs/articles/blog15.md

         end
 </pre>

+### Lineage

 The flow of data (lineage) is very straight forward and there is a clear separation of concerns where the data lake (Databricks) only reads from production systems.

-A risk that arises as your data platform matures is that it the data platform contains new tables, created from transformed source data, which can be useful for production systems.
-At that point, it might be tempting for source systems to read from the data platform to leverage the new tables.
-For example, a relational database contains a user table and transaction table.
-For each user there exists a bulk of transactions.
-In the data platform this data is transformed and transactions are aggregated per user per month and some extra details about the user are joined.
-An application that shows an overview of transactions would need to either get and transform data from the database or simply fetch transformed data from the data platform.
-With the latter solution
+With this setup, Databricks can be swapped with a different data lake solution, such as [Snowflake](https://www.snowflake.com/en/).
+Being able to swap out technologies within your ecosystem makes you less dependent on a tool.